 The Gouldian finch is one of the most beautiful of all pet bird species, a brilliant multicolored bird whose beautiful plumage and shyness with humans make it a favorite for pet owners who enjoy looking at their birds but don't need to handle them.
 This finch is very social with its own kind, however, and a small group of these diminutive birds makes for an excellent display in a large enclosure.
 It is fortunate that the Gouldian finch is widely bred in captivity since wild populations are endangered and shrinking.

-Other common names for the Gouldian finch include Gould's finch, rainbow finch, Lady Gouldian finch, and painted finch.
+Common Names: Gouldian finch, Gould's finch, rainbow finch, Lady Gouldian finch, painted finch

 Origin and History

 The Gouldian finch is native to the grasslands of Australia, but more birds are now bred in captivity than exist in the wild.
 After British ornithologist John Gould named the bird for his wife Elizabeth in 1841, the beautiful little finch was imported to Europe six years later and quickly became a favorite among bird enthusiasts.

 The heavy demand for pet birds led to widespread trapping and export from Australia until the late 1960s, greatly reducing the number of wild birds.
 Today, estimates put the number of birds in the wild at less than 2,500.
 In 1992, Gould's finch was classified as "endangered in the wild" by the International Union for Conservation of Nature and Natural Resources.
 Virtually all pet specimens are now bred in captivity.

 Gouldian finches are social birds who love interacting with other finches but do not tolerate human handling as well as other, larger bird species.
 Because they thrive on social interaction, it is best to keep Gouldian finches in pairs or small flocks.
 Gouldian finches are relatively quiet birds, making a musical peeping sound that is persistent but unlikely to disturb you or annoy neighbors.